Tutorials¶

 ,

-then we’d run the SLiM simulation starting at 5,920 + 731 = 6,651 generations ago,
+simulation starting at \(5,920 + 731 = 6,651\) generations ago,

 and anything longer ago than that would be simulated

-with a msprime coalescent simulation.
+with a msprime

-with the HapMapII_GRCh37
+with the HapMapII_GRCh38

 genetic map,